-Butte College, along with CSU Chico and Butte County Libraries, Enloe Hospital, the City of Chico and many others have adopted The Yellow Birds by Kevin Powers as the book in common for the 2013-2014 school year.
+Butte College, along with CSU Chico and Butte County Libraries, the City of Chico and many others have adopted My Life on the Road by Gloria Steinem as the book in common for the 2016-2017 school year.

 To purchase a book, visit the Butte College Bookstore or order on-line.
 The bookstore offers the book at a 25% discount.
 Books are also available at the Butte College Library.